cambridge-cares/TheWorldAvatar/Agents/OPFAgent/README.md

 The agent is reachable on localhost port 39999 by default (you can change this in docker-compose.yml).
 Example of requests is given in the [Run the agent](#run-the-agent) section below.

 ### Deploying OPFAgent as part of a stack
 - Replace information in the `client.properties` file in `opf-agent`->`config` folder with details of the blazegraph and relational database you are connecting to.
-Replace the placeholders for stack name with the name of your stack.
+Replace the placeholders for stack name with the name of your stack if you are connecting to the blazegraph in stack.
 - To build Docker image of OPFAgent, from the command line, and in the same directory as this README, run (replace the version number if applicable):
 ```
 docker build -t "opf-agent:1.0.0" .